Rockwell Automation (ROK)

 5. Revenue Growth

-A company’s long-term performance is an indicator of its overall quality.
-Any business can put up a good quarter or two, but many enduring ones grow for years.
-Regrettably, Rockwell Automation’s sales grew at a tepid 5.7% compounded annual growth rate over the last five years.
-This was below our standard for the industrials sector and is a tough starting point for our analysis.
+Examining a company’s long-term performance can provide clues about its quality.
+Any business can have short-term success, but a top-tier one grows for years.
+Over the last five years, Rockwell Automation grew its sales at a mediocre 6.6% compounded annual growth rate.
+This was below our standard for the industrials sector and is a rough starting point for our analysis.

-We at StockStory place the most emphasis on long-term growth, but within industrials, a half-decade historical view may miss cycles, industry trends, or a company capitalizing on catalysts such as a new contract win or a successful product line.
-Rockwell Automation’s performance shows it grew in the past but relinquished its gains over the last two years, as its revenue fell by 4% annually.
+Long-term growth is the most important, but within industrials, a half-decade historical view may miss new industry trends or demand cycles.
+Rockwell Automation’s performance shows it grew in the past but relinquished its gains over the last two years, as its revenue fell by 3.1% annually.
+Rockwell Automation Year-On-Year Revenue Growth

-We can better understand the company’s sales dynamics by analyzing its organic revenue, which strips out one-time events like acquisitions and currency fluctuations that don’t accurately reflect its fundamentals.
-Over the last two years, Rockwell Automation’s organic revenue averaged 3.9% year-on-year declines.
+Rockwell Automation also reports organic revenue, which strips out one-time events like acquisitions and currency fluctuations that don’t accurately reflect its fundamentals.
+Over the last two years, Rockwell Automation’s organic revenue averaged 2.8% year-on-year declines.
 Because this number aligns with its two-year revenue growth, we can see the company’s core operations (not acquisitions and divestitures) drove most of its results.
+Rockwell Automation Organic Revenue Growth

-Looking ahead, sell-side analysts expect revenue to grow 5.4% over the next 12 months.
-While this projection indicates its newer products and services will spur better top-line performance, it is still below the sector average.
+Looking ahead, sell-side analysts expect revenue to grow 5% over the next 12 months.
+Although this projection suggests its newer products and services will catalyze better top-line performance, it is still below average for the sector.

 6. Gross Margin & Pricing Power

-Rockwell Automation’s unit economics are great compared to the broader industrials sector and signal that it enjoys product differentiation through quality or brand.
-As you can see below, it averaged an excellent 40.7% gross margin over the last five years.
-That means Rockwell Automation only paid its suppliers $59.26 for every $100 in revenue.
+Rockwell Automation has best-in-class unit economics for an industrials company, enabling it to invest in areas such as research and development.
+Its margin also signals it sells differentiated products, not commodities.
+As you can see below, it averaged an elite 43.9% gross margin over the last five years.
+That means Rockwell Automation only paid its suppliers $56.12 for every $100 in revenue.
+Rockwell Automation Trailing 12-Month Gross Margin

-Rockwell Automation produced a 48.4% gross profit margin in Q3, marking a 10.1 percentage point increase from 38.3% in the same quarter last year.
-Rockwell Automation’s full-year margin has also been trending up over the past 12 months, increasing by 3.3 percentage points.
+In Q4, Rockwell Automation produced a 48.3% gross profit margin, marking a 9.9 percentage point increase from 38.4% in the same quarter last year.
+Rockwell Automation’s full-year margin has also been trending up over the past 12 months, increasing by 3.4 percentage points.
 If this move continues, it could suggest better unit economics due to more leverage from its growing sales on the fixed portion of its cost of goods sold (such as manufacturing expenses).

 7. Operating Margin

-Rockwell Automation’s operating margin has risen over the last 12 months and averaged 17.1% over the last five years.
-On top of that, its profitability was elite for an industrials business thanks to its efficient cost structure and economies of scale.
+Rockwell Automation has been a well-oiled machine over the last five years.
+It demonstrated elite profitability for an industrials business, boasting an average operating margin of 17.1%.
 This result isn’t surprising as its high gross margin gives it a favorable starting point.

-This quarter, Rockwell Automation generated an operating margin profit margin of 22.5%, up 8.5 percentage points year on year.
+In Q4, Rockwell Automation generated an operating margin profit margin of 20.7%, up 7.6 percentage points year on year.
 The increase was driven by stronger leverage on its cost of sales (not higher efficiency with its operating expenses), as indicated by its larger rise in gross margin.

 8. Earnings Per Share